Trolls (film): Sequels

 On February 28, 2017, Universal Pictures, the studio's new distributor and parent company since its acquisition by Comcast and NBCUniversal in 2016, and DreamWorks Animation announced that a sequel titled Trolls 2 would be released on April 10, 2020, with Kendrick and Timberlake reprising their respective roles of Poppy and Branch as well as Aibel and Berger returning to write the script.
 On October 4, 2017, the release date for the sequel was moved up to February 14, 2020, as Fast & Furious 9 took its original April 10, 2020 slot.
 Along with the new release date, it was announced that Dohrn will be returning to direct and Shay will return to produce the sequel.
 On December 6, 2017, the film was pushed back to an April 17, 2020 release.
 On March 4, 2020, No Time to Die got delayed as a result of the COVID-19 pandemic, so the film was pushed to an April 10, 2020 release again through premium video on demand.

 In May 2018, it was confirmed that Sam Rockwell, Chance the Rapper, Anthony Ramos, Karan Soni, Flula Borg, and Jamie Dornan joined the cast.
 Corden, Icona Pop, Funches, Stefani and Nayyar will also reprise their roles.
 In October 2018, it was confirmed that Kelly Clarkson had joined the cast, and will perform an original song.

 The title for the sequel, Trolls World Tour, was announced in June 2018.
 In May 2017, podcasters Justin, Travis and Griffin McElroy began campaigning for roles in the film via a podcast titled "The McElroy Brothers Will Be in Trolls 2" (later renamed "The McElroy Brothers Will Be in Trolls: World Tour" after the sequel's subtitle was revealed).
 Following the podcast's popularity, DreamWorks confirmed in September 2018 that the McElroy brothers would make cameo appearances in World Tour.

 In June 2019, along with promotional posters, new cast members were announced, which included: J Balvin, Mary J. Blige, Rachel Bloom, George Clinton, Ester Dean and Gustavo Dudamel.

 On April 9, 2020, Timberlake expressed interest in future Trolls films during his Apple Music takeover, saying, "I hope we make, like, seven Trolls movies, because it literally is the gift that keeps on giving".
 On November 22, 2021, it was announced that a third film, titled Trolls Band Together, would be released in theaters on November 17, 2023.
-The film followed Branch and his brothers saving another brother.
+The film followed Branch and his newly reunited brothers saving another brother.